davemo/grunt-datauri-variables/README.md

 ## Intended Use

 Taking _small_ images and inlining base64 encoded versions of them in your stylesheets to avoid additional HTTP requests.
 This also allows you to eliminate image sprites from your workflow.
+We generate .scss variables so that users have the most flexible ability to integrate these base64 encoded images into their workflow; this also guarantees we won't unnecessarily bloat style sheets because .scss variables are not included in output `.css` by default.

 ## Why would I use this?